ROCm/rocJPEG/docs/install/rocjpeg-prerequisites.rst

 * CMake version 3.10 or later
 * AMD Clang++
 * AMD VA Drivers
-* libva-amdgpu-dev on Ubuntu and SLES only
+* libva-devel on all platforms except Ubuntu 22.04
-* libva-devel on RHEL
+* libva-amdgpu-dev on Ubuntu 22.04 only
-* libstdc++-12-dev on Ubuntu 22.04
+* libstdc++-12-dev on Ubuntu 22.04 only